Stochastic unravelings for Heisenberg picture and trace-nonpreserving dynamics: Open system dynamics

-In order to extend unravelings to TNP MEs, let us consider the well-known Monte-Carlo wave function (MCWF) unravelings \cite{Dum1992, Dalibard-MCWF, Mlmer1993MonteOptics, Plenio-jumps-review}.
-Notice that our method does not depend on the particular unraveling scheme considered, but it is general.
+A first and widely used unraveling technique is the so-called Monte-Carlo wave function (MCWF) unraveling \cite{Dum1992, Dalibard-MCWF, Mlmer1993MonteOptics, Plenio-jumps-review}.
 Let $\psi$ denote the current state of the stochastic realization; the MCWF method is a PDP in which the jumps are of the form

 happening {between time $t$ and $t+dt$} with probability

 The deterministic evolution is given by

 happening with probability